 K is a change character, since he goes from a meaningless life of obediently killing replicants to fighting for a world in which replicants can have real family and relationships.
-He rejects his orders to kill the replicant child and instead protects Ana and Deckard from those who would turn replicant fertility into a commodity to be exploited.
+He surpasses his programming, rejecting his orders to kill the replicant child and instead protects Ana and Deckard from those who would turn replicant fertility into a commodity to be exploited.

 K appears to die in the end from wounds he incurred when rescuing Deckard.
 But because, like Joi, his death has meaning, he is at peace in his final moments, which gives him a Judgment of Good.

 Thus, Blade Runner 2049 has a Comedy or Happy Ending.

 Celebrating our 2nd year as one of the...

 "I've read more than fifty books on writing, writing novels, etc., but your website has the most useful and practical guidance.
 Now that I understand how a novel is structured, I will rewrite mine, confident that it will be a more interesting novel." - Lloyd Edwards

 "Thanks to your "Create a Plot Outline in 8 Easy Steps," I was able to take a story that I simply just fooled around with and went willy nilly all over, into a clearly defined, intriguing battle where two characters fight to keep their relationship intact, and try to find a balance in control of themselves and their lives.
 Thanks to you, I'm not ashamed of the poor organization of my writing." - Nommanic Ragus

 "I am so glad I found your site.
 It has helped me in so many ways, and has given me more confidence about myself and my work.
 Thank you for making this valuable resource, for me and my fellow writers.
 Perhaps you'll hear about me someday...I'll owe it to you." - Ruth, Milton, U.S.A.